20 Largest Airports in the U.S.

 When it comes to size, the Texan capital is overshadowed by Dallas, Fort Worth and Houston.
 But Austin also likes things big and loud.
 Case in point: its huge airport.

-The Austin-Bergstrom Airport covers more than 17 square kilometers — that's about seven square kilometers larger than the Philippines' famous Boracay island!
+The Austin-Bergstrom Airport covers more than 6.5 square miles — that's about 2.5 square miles larger than the Philippines' famous Boracay island!

 19. Nashville International Airport, Tennessee